zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 ### Some Consider THIS Points to Function Scope :

-To a beginner ,it is tempting to use THIS as a mean of accessing local variable inside a function.If we refer to the following piece of code
+It is tempting to use THIS as a mean of accessing local variable inside a function.
+Consider the following piece of code

 ```javascript
 function Person(){